-Chadwick Boseman Dead at 43: Chris Pratt, Octavia Spencer and More React - E!
+Chadwick Boseman Dead at 43: Black Panther Actor's Marvel Co-Stars and More React - E!
 Online

 Stars from across the globe are mourning the loss of Chadwick Boseman.

-Reps for the actor confirmed he died following a four year battle with colon cancer.
+Reps for the actor confirmed he died following a four year battle with colon cancer on Friday, Aug.
+28.

 The following statement was shared to the 43-year-old's social media accounts: "Chadwick was diagnosed with stage III colon cancer in 2016, and battled with it these last 4 years as it progressed to stage IV.
 A true fighter, Chadwick persevered through it all, and brought you many of the films you have come to love so much.
 From Marshall to Da 5 Bloods, August Wilson's Ma Rainey's Black Bottom and several more, all were filmed during and between countless surgeries and chemotherapy."

 Chadwick's co-stars and admirers took to social media to express their sincere condolences to his loved ones, who were by his side at the time of his passing.